arkworks-rs/r1cs-std/src/fields/nonnative/README.md

 When writing constraint systems for many cryptographic proofs, we are restricted to a native field (e.g., the scalar field of the pairing-friendly curve).
 This can be inconvenient; for example, the recursive composition of proofs via cycles of curves requires the verifier to compute over a non-native field.

 The library makes it possible to write computations over a non-native field in the same way one would write computations over the native field.
 This naturally introduces additional overhead, which we minimize using a variety of optimizations.
+(Nevertheless, the overhead is still substantial, and native fields should be used where possible.)

 ## Usage